IPsec - Roadwarriors IKEv2

 Hint

 Any IPv6 functionality is optional.
-If you don’t want to use IPv4+IPv6 dual stack, just skip all IPv6 addresses/networks and focus on IPv4.
+If you do not want to use IPv4+IPv6 dual stack, just skip all IPv6 addresses/networks and focus on IPv4.

 Note